BlockchainInstituteChi/developer-bootcamp/README.md

 In order to unlock funds sent to an HD Wallet, it's necessary to derive their private keys using the same path from B and the seed from A.

-Try deriving the private keys for your wallet from B, and test that they work using an online wallet like https://myetherwallet.com or https://bitaddress.org/.
+Try deriving the private keys for your wallet from B, and test that they work using an online wallet like https://myetherwallet.com or https://bitaddress.org/ (See the 'Wallet Details' Tab).

 ### D. Add Address Derivation to Your Store